Bethel High School (Virginia): Athletics

 Nathan Schy also won the 1998 AAA wrestling state championship.

 Bethel Football enjoyed a Cinderella story for the 2007 season.
-Under 1st year coach Jeff Nelson and led by the performances of RB Jontel Evans, DB Marcus Cooperwood, and QB Aris Mcglone-English, the Bruins stunned the Peninsula District by enjoying a 9-1 regular season, which its only loss came courtesy of crosstown rival and defending state champion Phoebus High School.
+Under 1st year coach Jeff Nelson and led by the performances of RB Jontel Evans, DB Marcus Cooperwood, and QB Aris Mcglone-English, the Bruins stunned the Peninsula District by enjoying a 9–1 regular season, which its only loss came courtesy of crosstown rival and defending state champion Phoebus High School.
 They also beat Hampton High School for the first time since 1992.
 They defeated Ocean Lakes High School in the quarterfinals of the regional playoffs 23–6.
 The next week at national powerhouse Oscar Smith High School, The Bruins magical season came to an end with 39–3 defeat.

 In the 2007–2008 school year, the Varsity basketball team welcomed Mbai Goto Olivier, David Keyba Baroum, and Ali Abdou Djim from the war-torn nation of Chad.
 Before the VHSL season began, all three had committed to Division I-A schools, with Olivier headed to Clemson, Djim to attend Duquesne University, and Baroum to play for La Salle.

-The Varsity Basketball team (30-2),coached by Bethel's Dean of Boys Craig Brehon, came up just short of the VHSL state championship title against T.C.
+The Varsity Basketball team (30–2),coached by Bethel's Dean of Boys Craig Brehon, came up just short of the VHSL state championship title against T.C.
 Williams High School on March 14.

 The Bruins also have the most competitive Varsity baseball team in the peninsula district, who made it to the state finals for the first time in team history in 2008.
 For football's amazing success, to basketball's triumph all the way to the state game, and baseball massive run to a state finals berth, to also the great run from the boys track team each led by senior leaders Marcus Cooperwood, Bill Weaver, Kizuku Scott, and Javell Bullard, the 40th anniversary was indeed a great one for Bethel in 2008.

-The Varsity Cheerleading team also captured titles during their 2007–2008, 2008–2009, and 09–10 seasons.
+The Varsity Cheerleading team dominated the Peninsula District Championship, winning the title consecutively from 2007 to 2012.
 They were named the back to back Peninsula District Champions, Eastern Region Champions, and placed third in the AAA State Competition during the 2008–2009 season.
-They have worked for another Eastern Region title, and placed first for a "threepeat" at the Peninsula District Competition held on October 17, 2009.

 The Bethel Lady Bruin Tennis Team of 2009/2010 became the first team in the history of the school to win the Eastern District Championship.

 Extracurriculars

+In 1968, clubs that had been established at BHS included a chess club, a drama club, a chapter of Future Teachers of America, clubs about the Latin and Spanish languages, a pep club, and the "Y-Teens" group.